Home » Recipes » Recipes by Season » Fall Recipes » Cajun Style Royal Red Shrimp Pasta for One (or a crowd)

 • If you decide to remove the shells from the shrimp before cooking them, use this delicious 4-minute pan-seared Argentinian Red shrimp recipe.

-• Save shrimp shells/heads to make shrimp butter.
+• Save shrimp shells/heads to make shrimp butter (see above photo).
 Simply sauté shrimp shells with unsalted butter until it imparts a nice reddish color and full shrimp flavor.
-This can be stored in the refrigerator and used on garlic toasted french bread, bruschetta, to butter your favorite breakfast sandwich, in sweet summer seafood corn chowder, or to top your favorite pan-seared or grilled steak. with a little imagination, the applications are endless.
+This can be stored in the refrigerator and used on garlic toasted french bread, or bruschetta, to butter your favorite breakfast sandwich, in sweet summer seafood corn chowder, or to top your favorite pan-seared or grilled steak. with a little imagination, the applications are endless.

-• Double this recipe., Just ensure you use the appropriate size skillet for the shrimp so they can all be cooked in one single layer and not thrown on top of one another.
+• Double this recipe.
+Ensure you use the appropriate size skillet for the shrimp so they can all be cooked in one single layer and not thrown on top of one another.

-• If you only have a small skillet, just add the butter and seasonings to it and cook the shrimp in separate batches.
+• If you only have a small skillet, simply add the butter and seasonings to it and cook the shrimp in separate batches.
 It will take just a few minutes longer.

 • Substitute pan-seared sea scallops for all (or some) of the shrimp.